xtreme3d/openfbx-dll/README.md

 # openfbx-dll
-C wrapper of OpenFBX library
+C wrapper for [OpenFBX](https://github.com/nem0/OpenFBX) meant to be compiled as DLL.